adrdsouza/rotten/docs/SERVER_CLONING_GUIDE.md

 ---

-**🎉 Congratulations!** Your Damned Designs Vendure site should now be successfully cloned and running on the new server.
+**🎉 Congratulations!** Your Rotten Hand Vendure site should now be successfully cloned and running on the new server.